How to MIG Weld Stainless to Mild Steel: Step by Step

 Selecting the proper wire is the most important thing to get right when welding stainless to mild steel.

-The best wire for MIG welding stainless to mild steel is the ER309L.
-This wire has a high chromium and nickel content but a low carbon content.
+The best MIG wire for welding stainless to mild steel is the ER309L.
+It has a high chromium and nickel content, but a low carbon content.
 It also has a small amount of ferrite that prevents hot cracking.
-An ER309L wire leaves a great-looking bead with high strength, ductility, corrosion, and heat resistance.
-After that, you can use the ER312 wire.
+The final bead is great-looking with high strength, ductility, corrosion and heat resistance.

 Let’s see what ER309L indicates: